+As the 2021 year-end nears, a part of your year-end tax planning should be to review fixed assets placed in service during 2021 to ensure you are claiming the most favorable depreciation deduction and, if considering additional fixed asset purchases, to acquire and place the assets in service before year-end.
 All businesses should benefit from the rules increasing the amount of fixed/capital assets that can be expensed.
 There are specific rules for both section 179 and bonus depreciation that should be considered during tax planning.

 For assets acquired after September 27, 2017, and before January 1, 2023, bonus depreciation of 100% is allowed.
-The percentage of bonus depreciation is scheduled to be reduced in 2023 and later years.
+The percentage of bonus depreciation is scheduled to be reduced to 80% in 2023 and 20% each year after.
 Property qualified for the bonus depreciation includes computer software, water utility property, qualified film, television, and live theatrical productions.
 Additionally, used property is now eligible for bonus depreciation.
+The CARES Act fixed the TCJA drafting error, which allows Qualified Improvement Property to be treated as 15-year property and therefore eligible for bonus depreciation.

 In general, asset acquisitions that are new or used with a recovery period of 20 years or less qualify for bonus depreciation.
-Unlike the §179 deduction, bonus depreciation can create a net operating loss (NOL) and, therefore, doesn't have a carryforward period.
+Unlike the §179 deduction, bonus depreciation can create a net operating loss (NOL).